How RoamFound is built

 OpenStreetMap data is licensed under the Open Database License, which requires attribution.
 You'll find the attribution in our footer on every page.

-- USDA Forest Service — for falls in national forests, similar coverage with ranger-district contact info.
+distancetag. - USDA Forest Service — ranger-district contact info for falls and hot springs in national forests, plus the Forest Service trails dataset.
 Public domain.

 - State parks departments (50 states) — varies by state, but many have public APIs or scrapeable directories.